Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 To enter the scenic area, you’ll need to pay TWD150 (weekends 200), and a ride on the Bong Bong Train costs TWD180.
 On weekends and other popular times, there can be a very long wait for the train.

 Getting to Taipingshan: Only one bus, Kuoguang bus #1750, departs per day from Yilan (7:40 a.m.) and Luodong (8:00), arriving at Taipingshan at 10:30.
 The bus returns from Taipingshan at 14:30.
-To make life easier, you can also take this Taipingshan day tour from Taipei or this one.
+To make life easier, take this day tour that includes Jiuzhize, or this tour that only focuses on Taipingshan.